 There are not many.

 Before I forget it: A big advantage with Garachico is that little shops and galleries are open at night.
-By Spanish custom 10 p.m. should be closing time, while it was 10 p.m. before by Spanish custom.
+9 p.m. should be closing time, while it was 10 p.m. before by Spanish custom.

 Going back and forth in the little town is no problem at all.
 That way you can plan your whole Garachico Tenerife shopping well, beforehand.
 You may fit in as many other activities as you like.

-There is a strong similarity between Garachico and the old part of La Orotava.
+There is a strong similarity between Garachico and steep roads of the old part of La Orotava.
 Some of its charm can be seen in la Orotava townhouses.
-La Orotava has excellent shops for gifts, handicraft and again attractions for art shopping, similar to Garachico, but is a real town.
+However, historic Garachico is on fairly flat grounds.

-Garachico doesn't have the space for big clothes stores such as the capital of Tenrerife nor for many dress boutiques like La Orotava.
+Garachico doesn't have the space for big clothes stores or many boutiques.
 It couldn't accommodate large supermarkets, either.

 Anyway, check out Garachico for Tenerife shopping yourself.
 This includes the street stalls where art and crafts by local artists are sold on Saturdays.
 Not to forget is that Garachico has been awarded the fine arts gold medal for its valued historic heritage for a reason.